-This special administrative procedure applicable in cases of indirect methods of taxation is governed in Articles 91 to 94 LGT.
-Also available to the tax authorities are precautionary or interim measures, such as the seizure of goods or documents, and the sealing of premises to preserve evidence, the legality of which may be challenged by taxpayers within the corresponding procedures.
-A final note should be made regarding tax foreclosure procedures, which are conducted by the tax authorities under judicial oversight.
-Upon being summoned to such a procedure, taxpayers have 30 days to lodge a judicial opposition either challenging the legality of the foreclosure procedure or arguing their illegitimacy as debtor.
-In addition to such judicial opposition, the legality of all other actions by the tax authorities while conducting the tax foreclosure may be challenged via a judicial claim to be lodged within 10 days of becoming aware of the action.
-III THE COURTS AND TRIBUNALS As previously mentioned, prior to the court stage taxpayers may challenge the lawfulness of tax assessments internally within the tax authorities via the administrative claim procedure.
+18 This special administrative procedure applicable in cases of indirect methods of taxation is governed by Articles 91-94 LGT.
+Tax procedure law additionally foresees legal actions that are ancillary in nature, such as judicial order requests to access and obtain copies of the tax authorities' records, to put an end to unlawful procedural delays or to force the tax authorities to comply with judicial decisions.
+Also available to the tax authorities are precautionary or interim measures, such as the seizure of goods or documents, and the sealing of premises to preserve evidence, the legality of which may be challenged by taxpayers within the corresponding procedures.19 A final note should be made regarding tax foreclosure procedures, which are conducted by the tax authorities under judicial oversight.
+Upon being summoned to such a procedure, taxpayers have 30 days to lodge a judicial opposition either challenging the legality of the foreclosure procedure or arguing their illegitimacy as debtor.20 In addition to such judicial opposition, the legality of all other actions by the tax authorities while conducting the tax foreclosure may be challenged via a judicial claim to be lodged within 10 days of becoming aware of the action.21 III THE COURTS AND TRIBUNALS As previously mentioned, prior to the court stage taxpayers may challenge the lawfulness of tax assessments internally within the tax authorities via the administrative claim procedure.
 Nevertheless, administrative claims prove to have little to no effect in successfully handling taxpayers' complaints.
 Indeed, especially when tax assessments result from a preceding tax audit procedure, it is very rare for the tax authorities to change their stance in administrative claim procedures.
 Realistically, a fair chance of success exists only regarding blatant errors of fact or law or if taxpayers can provide new documents or information that was not examined within the audit.
 Because of this, even if a decision is typically rendered within the four-month legal deadline, most taxpayer disputes end up in court.
-Likewise, the administrative appeal has similarly slim chances of success, with the added inconvenience that the 60-day deadline for a decision is a far cry from the 12 months such appeals take to be decided on average.
-All things considered, the tax courts play a decisive role in handling tax disputes.
+Likewise, the administrative appeal has similarly slim chances of success, with the added inconvenience that the 60-day deadline for a decision is a far cry from the 20 months such appeals take to be decided on average.22 All things considered, the tax courts play a decisive role in handling tax disputes.
 These are judicial courts and therefore independent from both the government and the tax authorities.
 There are 16 first instance tax courts covering the entirety of the Portuguese territory.
-Tax cases are decided by a single judge and on average take approximately three years to be decided.
-They have full jurisdiction to review and annul tax assessments, both on grounds of fact and of law.
-First instance court decisions may be appealed to either one of the two central administrative courts (for a review both of facts and law) or to the Supreme Administrative Court (for a review solely on matters of law).
-Panels of three judges rule on the appeals.
-Appeals vary significantly regarding the time taken for a decision, ranging from six months to several years depending on the complexity of the case.
-Such appeals tend to be final given that further appeals, either to the full panel of judges of the Supreme Administrative Court or to the Constitutional Court, are very restricted. - 24 See Section II.i. - 25 See Article 280(1) CPPT.
+Tax cases are decided by a single judge and on average take approximately four years to be decided.23 They have full jurisdiction to review and annul tax assessments, both on grounds of fact and of law.24 First instance court decisions may be appealed to either one of the two central administrative courts (for a review both of facts and law) or to the Supreme Administrative Court (for a review solely on matters of law).
+Panels of three judges rule on the appeals.25 19 See Article 146(1) CPPT.